timpandrews/beats_docs/docs/tasks/pub_to_prod.md

 ```bash
 make lint
 ```
+- Update :octicons-git-branch-24: main branch with latest changes.
+    Either:
+    - merge new branch into :octicons-git-branch-24: main branch
-- Commit Changes & Push to Github :octicons-git-branch-24: Main branch
+    - push changes to :octicons-git-branch-24: main branch
-- When ready create pull request pull changes from main into production.
+- When ready, initiate a pull request to merge changes from the main branch into the production branch.
-    - In Github open production branch on click on:
+    - In Github **open production branch** on click on:
     n commints behind of <mark style="background-color: lightblue">main</mark>.
     - You should see something like this:
     :octicons-git-compare-24: <mark>base: production</mark> :octicons-arrow-left-24: <mark style="background-color: lightblue">compare: main</mark> <span style="color:green"> :octicons-check-24: Able to merge.</span>  ...